Le Corbeau: Release

 Le Corbeau was released in France on September 28, 1943.
 Although after the war Le Corbeau was banned and leftists supported keeping the ban in place, the film was screened in cineclubs throughout France and often drew thousands of moviegoers.

 The film was released on DVD and Blu-ray by The Criterion Collection.
 This DVD is out of print and the Blu-ray was made available in 2022.

+In the UK, it was released on a region 2 DVD by Optimum in 2005, rated PG.

 Reception

 In 1947, the film was released commercially, with writer Henri Jeanson praising it as a major piece in French cinema, arguing it was repulsive, but, when compared to reality, became nearly romantic.
 Despite criticising its origins, Joseph Kessel, writing in response to Jeanson, said that Le Corbeau was indisputably a remarkable film.

 Writing in 2004, Professor Alan Williams judged Le Corbeau to be "the first classic French film noir", though made before the term film noir was coined.
 He found low-key humour in the screenplay and also argued it posed "a properly philosophical debate about the effects of the German occupation", comparing the atmosphere created by the Raven's letters to that under Occupation.

 One notable legacy of the film was to make "crow" a term for a malicious informant.
 In 1984, an anonymous letter-writer and phone-caller taunted a young family in Lépanges-sur-Vologne (France).
-The family's four- year-old son Gregory was abducted and found drowned in the river.
+The family's four-year-old son Gregory was abducted and found drowned in the river.
 The media labelled the anonymous killer (or killers) 'Le Corbeau'.
 No one has been apprehended for the crime.
 In 2006, the film enjoyed a resurgence in popularity in Paris after the Clearstream affair, in which anonymous letters accused French politicians of having hidden bank accounts.